As any good SEO knows, this is one of the most impossible questions to answer when asked this “million dollar question.”

 OK, we need to keep you waiting just a tad…

-Before we get to the highly sought out answer(s), let’s briefly understand “why” it is one of the most impossible inquiries an experienced and effective SEO must take on.
+Before we get to the highly sought out answer(s), let’s briefly understand “why” it is one of the most impossible inquiries an experienced and effective SEO must take on, I highly suggest to check SearchUp if you need help with SEO services.
 Frankly, it’s because (AND AS MANY OF YOU HAVE PROBABLY HEARD BEFORE) it truly depends on so many factors including:

 - where was the website before the work began?